 In the window facing south, just above the effigy of the knight, is the etched window in memory of David Beaty, who worshipped in the church and lived at Manchester House in Church Hill, where he wrote several of his books.
 The window was presented to the church by his widow and family.

 During the war, David Beaty flew from various Sussex airfields, having volunteered as a pilot whilst at Oxford.
 He completed four tours of operation in some of the fiercest arenas – the Siege of Malta, the Battle of the Atlantic, the Russian convoys and the D-Day landings.
 He was awarded the DFC and Bar.
 After the war, David became a senior captain with British Overseas Airways (now British Airways) and left to fulfil his ambition to write.
 His novels became international best-sellers and his books and articles on air safety are used by airlines, air forces and universities around the world.
 But it his love of the air and freedom, and his soaring, questing spirit, that the window by Simon Whistler commemorates.

 To coincide with an event held in March 2012 St Mary’s & St Richard’s, Slindon published a booklet entitled – Aspects of the Religious History of Slindon written by ecclesiastical historian Andrew Foster FRHistS, FSA, FHA in association with the Slindon History Group.
 Email address: firstname.lastname@example.org.
-It can be purchased at St. Mary’s, or at The Forge Community Café & Shop or by contacting one of the Church Wardens.
-Price £5 (includes colour photographs).
+Unfortunately the booklet has sold out but it would be possible to obtain an electronic copy from Moira Richards 01243 814 735.

 The church is open daily so do think about making a visit to Slindon and enjoy the beauty and tranquillity of this Grade 1 listed building.